-These Best Ever Hush Puppies are crispy on the outside, light and tender on the inside with a delicious sweet cornbread, fresh jalapeño, and onion taste.
-This, plus easy prep and cooking are what make these fried golden rounds a 'best ever' quick bread recipe!
+These Best Ever Hush Puppies are crispy on the outside, and light 'n tender on the inside.
+They have a delicious sweet cornbread, fresh jalapeño, and onion taste.
+Plus, the easy prep and cooking instructions are what make these fried golden rounds a 'best ever' quick bread recipe!

-It's been said that the hush puppy got its name and origin from way back when.
+It's been said that Hush Puppy got its name and origin from way back when.
 While fishermen were cooking their fresh catch of the day, they would fry up pieces of dough and feed them to their dogs to silence their annoying barking.
 Thus naming the fried cornbread rounds, hush puppies.
 Cute, huh?

 I thought so!

 Somehow, humans began consuming these little snacks, too.
-Well, whichever way the hush puppy was invented, I'm glad they have evolved to what they are today.
+Well, whichever way the hush puppy was invented, I'm glad they have evolved into what they are today.

-We are talkin’ easy to prep here with only six ingredients plus oil for frying.
-Whenever my husband asks for them, I have no hesitation in getting into the kitchen to stir up a batch.
-And the thought of biting into a hot and tasty, crunchy, fried piece of cornbread urges me even more.
+We are talking easy to prep here with only six ingredients plus oil for frying.
+Whenever my husband asks for them, I don't hesitate to stir up a batch.
+The thought of biting into a hot, tasty, crunchy, fried piece of cornbread urges me to do so.

-But not without the help of a few of my favorite appliances!
+Here's help from a few of my favorite appliances!

 My first helper is this KitchenAid 3.5 Cup Food Chopper.
 The starter button is on the lid for easy access, and it has a powerful chop for such a little fella'.
 It's also light, easy to clean, comes with a BPA-Free bowl, and the cord wraps around it in a hidden slot for easy storage.
 I use it to process the onion and the jalapeno pepper for these quiet dough rounds.